JOHN MENADUE A.O.

 In 2009, he received the Distinguished Alumni Award from the University of Adelaide in recognition of his significant and lifelong contribution to Australian society as a Public Servant, Diplomat, Critical Thinker, Board Director, Advisor and Public Commentator.

 He is a Patron of the Asylum Seekers’ Centre in Sydney.

 In 2013 he established a personal blog, Pearls & Irritations.
 It now has over 6,000 subscribers and 4,000 daily readers.

-John Menadue is married with four children, ten grand children and three great grand children.
+John Menadue is married with four children, ten grandchildren and five great-grandchildren.

 In October 1999, John Menadue published his autobiography ‘Things you learn along the way’.